 Unknown WRAL

 Jennifer Schuessler is a culture reporter for The New York Times covering intellectual life and the world of ideas.
 She has a background in English literature and has written extensively on topics related to slavery, abolitionism, and the history of nostalgia.
-Her work often explores the complexities of historical narratives and their impact on contemporary society.
+Her work often explores the stories of individuals who have been marginalized or silenced in historical records.

 100%